An Introduction to Japan Prefabricated Construction Suppliers and Manufacturers Association

 ① Certifying prefab housing coordinator (PHC) qualifications

-In contemporary times, housing business employees require special knowledge covering diverse fields from architectural regulations in housing business to financial planning.
+In contemporary times, housing business employees require advanced knowledge covering diverse fields from architectural regulations in housing business to financial planning.

-To meet these demands of the times, a system for certifying the qualifications of housing business employees as prefab housing coordinators (PHC) was set up in 1989 and training courses are being held on a nationwide scale.
+To meet these demands of the times, a system for certifying the qualifications of housing business employees as prefab housing coordinators (PHC) was set up in 1989 and training courses and certification exams are being held on a nationwide scale.

-As of the end of March 2013, a total of nearly 30,000 qualified persons had been registered.
+As of the end of March 2017, a total of 32,255 qualified persons have been registered.

-Educational texts have also been created for the purpose of providing general knowledge on housing, with the 11th edition being published in April 2013.
+Educational texts have also been created for the purpose of providing general knowledge on housing, with the latest edition (13th edition) being published in June 2017.

 ② Holding housing industry CS conventions

 Housing industry CS conventions have a long history, starting from 1976 with the TQC Convention (later renamed the TQM Convention), with a total of 43 being held through fiscal 2016.